 Day 4: Volcano Hike & Spa Day

-This moderate hike takes about 2 hours to reach the top, but horses are an option if you and your partner would prefer a more relaxed ascent.
+This moderate hike takes about two hours to reach the top, but horses are an option if you and your partner would prefer a more relaxed ascent.
 Upon arrival at the summit, you'll enjoy a romantic picnic lunch amid panoramic highland views and even roast marshmallows over the volcano's natural heat.
 The hike down traverses more dried lava fields before descending through tropical forests and farmland.

-Day 5: Transfer to Lake Atitlán & Boat Tour
+Day 5: Transfer to Lake Atitlán, Boat Tour

+You and your partner will arrive in the town of Panajachel on the north shore of the lake.
+Here you'll hop on a boat for a guided tour of Atitlán's Indigenous villages.
 Your first stop is the town of Santiago, which is known for its quality artisanal crafts as well as being home to the infamous Maya saint of Maximon.
-Nearby is San Juan, a village famous for its textiles and weaving co-ops run by indigenous women.
-You'll visit one of these co-ops to learn about the natural dying process and other time-honored techniques that go into producing beautiful handmade clothing, handbags, shawls, and other products.
+Nearby is San Juan, a village famous for its textiles and weaving co-ops run by Indigenous women.
+You'll visit one of these co-ops to learn about the natural dying process and other techniques that go into producing beautiful clothing and textiles.

 Day 6: Lake Atitlán Free Day

-If you and your partner do wish to spend more time on the water, you can rent kayaks, go swimming, or enjoy some water sports.
-There are many public water taxis to help you get around, and several companies offer specialized themed tours.
+Today is yours to enjoy Lake Atitlán on your own schedule.
+Start the day with a romantic breakfast at your hotel complimented by strong Guatemalan coffee.
+If you and your partner do wish to spend more time on the water, you can rent kayaks, go swimming, or enjoy some water sports provided by your hotel.
+In addition, there are many public water taxis to help you get around the lake, and several companies offer specialized themed tours.

-Wake up to views of the lake and its towering volcanoes before meeting your guide for today's expedition.
-You'll start out in a kayak, paddling westward along the north shore of Lake Atitlan for roughly 2 hours.
+Wake up to more views of the lake and its towering volcanoes before meeting your guide for today's expedition.
+You'll start out in a kayak, paddling westward along the north shore of Lake Atitlán for roughly two hours.
 Pass by villages perched on lakeside cliffs, hop in the lake for a swim, or even do some cliff-jumping.
 Your destination is a spot between the villages of Tzununá and San Marcos La Laguna, where you and your partner will leave your kayak behind and lace up your hiking boots.

-Back in the 15th century, this was a great capital of the Kaqchikel Maya kingdom.
+Back in the 15th century, Iximché was a great capital of the Kaqchikel Maya kingdom.
 Its ruins sit in the western highlands of Guatemala and include pyramid temples, palaces, and two Mesoamerican ball courts.
 Take a guided tour through the site, which was declared a Guatemalan National Monument in the 1960s.
-After the tour, you'll stop for a quick lunch on the way back to Antigua, where you'll overnight.
+After the tour, you'll stop for a quick lunch on the way back to Antigua, where you'll stay overnight.

-Day 9: Antigua to Tikal National Park
+Day 9: Fly to Flores, Transfer to Tikal National Park

 Take the morning to explore Antigua one last time with your spouse.
 Maybe visit some Baroque buildings and colonial churches you missed the first time around.
 Or pass by the Mercado for a quick bite to eat and to pick up last-minute souvenirs.
 In the early afternoon, you'll transfer to Guatemala City and catch a flight to Flores, in Guatemala's northern Petén Province.
 This is the gateway to Tikal National Park.

-Day 10: Tikal & Uaxactún Tour
+Day 10: Explore Tikal National Park & Uaxactún

 This morning, you'll travel outside Tikal to the archeological site in Yaxhá National Park.
 On a tour, your expert guide will take you around these ruins and explain their significance.
 This was once the third-largest Maya city, which was inhabited from about 500 BCE until it was abandoned around 1000 CE.
 The site has more than 500 structures, including 40 stelae (stone slabs with engravings), 13 altars, 9 pyramids, and 2 ball courts.
 Also here is Plaza C, the only twin pyramid complex outside of Tikal.